 Explanation of features¶

-- A normal user without special privileges can install software using this system (without unreasonable extra effort).
+- A normal user without administrator/root privileges can install software using this system (without unreasonable extra effort).

 - Supports multiple platforms